cjrohrbach/structuring_helper/README.md

 # structuring_helper
-Small python program to make any java project structure a eclipse project
+This small python program was written to ease the correction of exercises handed in trough ilias, by students of a programming course.
+It creates valid eclipse project for all hand ins and splits into equal parts.

 ## Install
 Prerequisits: